tardate/LittleCodingKata/infrastructure/cacti/README.md

 # Cacti

-About the cacti network monitoring tool, including ho to run it in Docker.
+About the cacti network monitoring tool, including how to run it in Docker.

 ## Notes